briangershon/bluesky-personify/README.md

 - Create personas of Bluesky users based on their posts
 - Provide a way to find users that match your interests

-create personas of users based on their posts.

 ## Local dev

 Create a `.env` file with the following: